 Jones started his career in his native England in the late 70's at a provincial auction house G A Key in Norfolk, an all-encompassing venue that sold everything from fine art and antiques to produce and livestock.
 Of his time there, Jones says, "It was a wonderful way to learn the business from the grass roots level."
 In 1982, he left Keys and started with Phillips Auctioneers in London, after spells in various specialist departments he went back to Norfolk to manage the regional office for Phillips in Norwich.
 This was a time of great excitement in the business, the market for antiques and fine art was booming and for the next 19 years he was instrumental in bringing numerous major house sales to Phillips.
 In 2001, Phillips merged with Bonhams and Jones headed to California to join Butterfields soon to become Bonhams and Butterfields.

-Jennifer previously was with Bonhams Auctioneers for seventeen years in various capacities from Los Angeles office Administrator to Furniture and Decorative Arts Business Manager and Cataloguer.
+Jennifer Kurtz was previously with Bonhams Auctioneers for seventeen years in various capacities from Los Angeles office Administrator to Furniture and Decorative Arts Business Manager and Cataloguer.
 Most recently, Jennifer held the position of Director of Decorative Arts and Ceramics, in which she appraised, vetted and catalogued items in these areas for all of North America.
 During her time at Bonhams, Jennifer was instrumental in inventorying and cataloging single owner collections such as the Estates of Elizabeth Colyear Vincent, Maria Helen Smith, Sir Daniel Donahue and William Keck, II.

 Before joining Bonhams, Jennifer worked at the San Diego Museum of Art in the Education department as a Coordinator for the Museum’s Saturday Art School program.
 As an intern, Jennifer assisted in the Heritage Department at the Hotel del Coronado, interviewing guests who stayed at the hotel during World War II for an oral history program.